 Professor David Gadsby FRS

-His research focuses on the mechanism and structure of the sodium–potassium pump, found in all eukaryotic cells and responsible for maintaining their normal state.
-He has also defined a more detailed structure, and mechanism of action, of the cystic fibrosis transmembrane conductance regulator protein.
+His research focused on the mechanism and structure of the sodium–potassium pump, found in all eukaryotic cells and responsible for maintaining their normal state.
+He also defined a more detailed structure, and mechanism of action, of the cystic fibrosis transmembrane conductance regulator protein.
 Mutations in this cell membrane channel are responsible for the disease cystic fibrosis.

-David is Patrick A. Gerschel Family Professor and Head of the Laboratory of Cardiac and Membrane Physiology at the Rockefeller University.
-He has published around 80 papers in his field and received a number of awards, including the Cole Award of the Biophysical Society in 1995, and a MERIT Award from the National Institutes of Health in 1998.
+David was Patrick A. Gerschel Family Professor and Head of the Laboratory of Cardiac and Membrane Physiology at the Rockefeller University.
+He published around 80 papers in his field and received a number of awards, including the Cole Award of the Biophysical Society in 1995, and a MERIT Award from the National Institutes of Health in 1998.

 Patrick A Gerschel Family Professor and Head, Laboratory of Cardiac and Membrane Physiology, Rockefeller University

 Interest and expertise

 - Biochemistry and molecular cell biology

 - Biochemistry and molecular biology, Biophysics and structural biology

 Electrophysiology, Ion channels, Ion pumps, ATPases, Membrane protein structure and mechanism